homsar/homsar.github.io/_posts/2025-02-19-planes-trains-japan-jakarta.md

 Two blue lines show the current 500km/h capable maglev lines: the Chūō Shinkansen under construction, and a short connection to Shanghai Airport.
-In dashed darkgreen are any high-speed lines, either operational or with a reasonable chance of being constructed soon, and in paler green are planned high-speed rail routes that seem less likely to actually be finished.
+In dashed dark green are any high-speed lines, either operational or with a reasonable chance of being constructed soon, and in paler green are planned high-speed rail routes that seem less likely to actually be finished.